pencil2d/pencil2d.github.io/_drafts/pencil2d-0.7.0-release.md

 ## Enhancements/Changes
 ### Interface:
 + Introduced a comprehensive new icon set - [#1356](https://github.com/pencil2d/pencil/issues/1356), [#1361](https://github.com/pencil2d/pencil/pull/1361)

-  Check out [our behind the scenes blog post]({% post_url 2024-05-17-icon-redesign %}) to learn more about the work that went into this redesign!
 + Replaced the zoom text on the status bar with an interactive control - [#1442](https://github.com/pencil2d/pencil/pull/1442)
 + Added help text for the currently active tool to the status bar - [#1442](https://github.com/pencil2d/pencil/pull/1442)
 + Added toolbars for commonly used actions - [#1468](https://github.com/pencil2d/pencil/pull/1468)